brinda410/Spotify-app-clone/README.md

 ## 👤 Author

 **Brindashree R**
+GitHub: @brinda410

+⭐ If you found this useful, consider giving it a star!

 > Built as a personal front-end project for learning and portfolio purposes.
 Not affiliated with or endorsed by Spotify.